 The problem?
 Gathering 18 different templates from structures scattered across the Overworld, Nether, and End takes hours.
 And even if you have them all, previewing every material color on every armor type in-game is tedious.
-That's where a Minecraft armor trim generator saves you the grind.
+That is where a Minecraft armor trim generator saves you the grind.

 The tool above gives you a real-time 3D preview of any trim combination.
 Pick your armor, choose a pattern, select a material color, and rotate the model to see exactly how it looks.
-When you find something you like, hit Commands to get a ready-to-paste /give command for Java Edition 1.21+.
-Redditor jikkinikki built one of the earliest community armor trim generators back in 2023 — the concept caught on fast because manually testing combinations is that painful.
+When you find something you like, copy the ready-to-paste /give command for Java Edition 1.21+.

-The tool is designed to be self-explanatory, but here's a quick walkthrough of each step:
+The tool is designed to be self-explanatory, but here is a quick walkthrough of each step:

-/give command for each armor piece — copy and paste into your Minecraft chat.Use the Random All button if you want inspiration.
-It generates a random full set — surprisingly good way to stumble onto combinations you'd never think to try.
+/give command for each armor piece.
+Copy and paste into your Minecraft chat.Use the Random All button if you want inspiration.
+It generates a random full set, a surprisingly good way to stumble onto combinations you would never think to try.

 | Trim Pattern | Structure / Source | Drop Chance | Visual Style |